-In this section we offer two different approaches for constructing maximal $E_v^2$ states; the first approach involves producing homogeneity in isotropic states while the second deals with generating isotropy in homogeneous states.
-As examples of our prescribed procedure, we construct highly entangled states for four and six qubits.
+In this section, we offer two different approaches for constructing maximal $E_v^2$ states.
+The first approach involves producing homogeneity in isotropic states while the second deals with generating isotropy in homogeneous states.
+As examples of our prescribed procedure, we construct highly entangled states for four spins and six spins.